Spurs v Ipswich Town Reserves match reports

 Having found themselves 0-1 behind at half-time, the Spurs team saw two half-time substitutes combine in the 50th minute to create an equaliser.
 Zaine Francis-Angol’s left wing run and cross was met by Cameron Lancaster to lift a header over the keeper to make it 1-1 and three minutes later, a raking pass from Dean Parrett found a good run by Massimo Luongo to beat the visitor’s goalie to turn the game around and put Tottenham ahead.

-In the 59th minute, Simon Dawkins took the ball in the area and turned his man to fire home the third Spurs goal, before Nathan Byrne was brought down in the area to provide Harry Kane with the opportunity to convert fro the spot in the 79th minute to end the scoring.
+In the 59th minute, Simon Dawkins took the ball in the area and turned his man to fire home the third Spurs goal, before Nathan Byrne was brought down in the area to provide Harry Kane with the opportunity to convert from the spot in the 79th minute to end the scoring.

 Teams :

-Spurs – Jansson, Byrne, Nicholson, Butcher, Carroll, Luongo (Pritchard 61), Parrett (Waller-Lassen 67), Sandro (Francis-Angol 46), dos Santos (Lancaster 46), Kane, Dawkins (Oyenuga 67)
+Spurs – Oscar Jansson, Nathan Byrne, Jake Nicholson, Calum Butcher, Tom Carroll, Massimo Luongo (Alex Pritchard 61), Dean Parrett (Jesse Waller-Lassen 67), Sandro (Zaine Francis-Angol 46), Giovani dos Santos (Cameron Lancaster 46), Harry Kane, Simon Dawkins (Kudus Oyenuga 67)

 Subs not used :